LuMontiL/LuMontiL/README.md

 </details>

 ---
-> A jack of all trades is a master o none, but oftentimes better than master of one.
+> "Jack of all trades, master of none, but oftentimes better than a master of one".

 — Quote by which i live.